 - Recognition: To make Horizontal communication effective top executive must recognize it is a realistic and useful way to exchange a message.

-- Emergency communication: To make it effective this communication system is to be considered a form of emergency communication to affect a quick resolution of a particular problem.
+- Emergency communication: To make it effective this communication system is to be considered a form of emergency communication to effect a quick resolution of a particular problem.

 - Direct supervision: To make more effective of this system manager should convince the workers.

-- Clear understand ability: To make effective, care should be taken so that managers may have clear understanding that horizontal communication is a functional past of the total communication process.
+- Clear understandability: To make effective, care should be taken so that managers may have a clear understanding that horizontal communication is a functional part of the total communication process.

 - Interdepartmental communication increase: To make it effective, organizational structure should be made in such a way that opportunity for interdepartmental communication can be ensured.